BlaiseMuhirwa/BlaiseMuhirwa.github.io/_pages/about.md

 I am currently a Member of Technical Staff at Argmax where we're working on on-device foundation models.
 Previously, I also worked at <a href="https://www.groundlight.ai" style="text-decoration:none;color:CornflowerBlue">Groundlight AI </a> and <a href="https://thirdai.com" style="text-decoration:none;color:CornflowerBlue">ThirdAI</a> where I worked on a variety of machine learning and engineering problems.
 Prior to that, I was a student at The University of Chicago where I double-majored in Computer Science and Computational and Applied Mathematics.
 I was fortunate enough to be advised by Professor <a href="https://willett.psd.uchicago.edu/" style="text-decoration:none;color:CornflowerBlue">Rebecca Willet</a>.

-My research interests, broadly defined, are in statistical machine learning and machine learning systems.
+My research interests, broadly defined, are in statistical learning theory and machine learning systems.
 For the latter, I'm mostly excited about devising fast and hardware efficient algorithms for training and inferencing large language models.
 This involves leveraging sparsity patterns in both the data and the model.
 I also enjoy working on efficient algorithms for high dimensional vector search on dense vector embeddings using graph-based techniques.